mre/endler.dev/content/2024/no-matter-what/index.md

 Only now am I discovering this for myself.
 In 2019, I mentioned to my friend Abu that I felt bad for not doing any sports.
 It's not that I didn't try, it's just that nothing lasted for long.
-He suggested going for a run together on Tuesdays - no matter what.
+He suggested going for a run together on Tuesdays -- no matter what.
 I thought that was ridiculous.
 I told him that it couldn't possibly work.
-Why Tuesdays!?
+Why Tuesdays of all days!?
 It felt so random.
 In my mind, I started negotiating.
 But there's no point in negotiating with irrationality.